linz/elevation/docs/naming.md

 - DEM `dem`
 - DSM `dsm`

-### `subtype`
+### `domain`

-The datasets in the `s3://nz-elevation/` bucket have no specific subtype visible to the data consumer, however they could be referenced as a "Land" subtype.
-The other subtypes are:
+The datasets in the `s3://nz-elevation/` bucket have no specific domain visible to the data consumer, however they could be referenced as a "Land" domain.
+The other domains are:

 - "Coastal" (`s3://nz-coastal/` - [`linz/coastal`](https://github.com/linz/coastal))

-> **_NOTE:_** This is only used for the titles and descriptions for datasets with a subtype different than "Land".
+> **_NOTE:_** This is only used for the titles and descriptions for datasets with a domain different than "Land".

 ### `gsd`